davidrhoden/davidrhoden-basic-netlify/timeline/stacks-saturn-apr-24-2014..md

 ---
-title: The Stacks played the Saturn Bar
+title: The Stacks played the Saturn Bar.
 date: 2014-04-14T21:00:00.000Z
 excerpt: Lauren Oglesby brought all the people.
 summary: Lauren Oglesby brought all the people.